The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ### **Aetherflow**

-* Grants 3 Aetherflow stacks and recovers 2000 MP.
+* Grants three Aetherflow stacks and recovers 2000 MP.
 * Use on cooldown.
 Spend Aetherflow stacks before using it – do not overcap.

 ![Dissipation](https://xivapi.com/i/002000/002810_hr1.png)

 ### **Dissipation**

-* Removes the fairy for 30s and grants 3 stacks of Aetherflow and a 20% GCD heal buff.
+* Removes the fairy for 30s and grants three stacks of Aetherflow and a 20% GCD heal buff.
 * Can only be used if Eos/Selene is active.
 Cannot be used if Seraph is summoned or if no fairy is summoned.
 * While under the effect of Dissipation, the fairy does not cast Embrace, your Faerie Gauge does not increase, and you cannot use any fairy abilities.
 * Use as a damage cooldown or save it for emergencies: